 Chair - The chair shall be the Finance Vice-Chair.

-Members - The members of the Finance Committee shall be the Finance Vice-Chair, the Treasurer, [include additional defined members] and a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee.
+Members - The members of the Finance Committee shall be the Finance Vice-Chair, the Treasurer, General Chair, Administrative Vice Chair, and a sufficient number of athletes so as to constitute at least twenty percent (20%) of the voting membership of the Committee.

 Duties -

-To develop, establish where so authorized, or recommend to the Board of Directors, and supervise the execution of policy regarding the investment of XXSI’s working capital, funded reserves and endowment funds, within the guidelines, if any, established by the Board of Directors or the House of Delegates.
-The Finance Committee shall also regularly review XXSI’s equipment needs (both operational and office) and the various methods available to finance the acquisition of any needed equipment and make a determination and recommendation of the best financing method.
+To develop, establish where so authorized, or recommend to the Board of Directors, and supervise the execution of policy regarding the investment of WISI’s working capital, funded reserves and endowment funds, within the guidelines, if any, established by the Board of Directors or the House of Delegates.
+The Finance Committee shall also regularly review WISI’s equipment needs (both operational and office) and the various methods available to finance the acquisition of any needed equipment and make a determination and recommendation of the best financing method.

-To conduct a review or audit or recommend an independent auditor to conduct the required annual review or audit of the books of XXSI.
-If conducted internally, a minimum of three (3) committee members with a sufficient number of athletes to constitute at least 20% of the voting membership, must conduct the review or audit.
-The Treasurer cannot be a member of the group performing the audit, but can be present to provide clarification, information and answer questions.

 To submit the review or audit and other reports and make recommendations to the Board of Directors with regard thereto.

-To consult with the officers, committee chairs and coordinators and prepare and present a proposed budget for consideration and approval by the Board of Directors and the House of Delegates.
-The officers, committee chairs and coordinators shall provide promptly such financial information (current and projected) and budget proposals as the Finance Committee may request.
-The proposed budget may contain alternatives.

 To complete and submit any state and local reports and filings.

-Two provisions are offered with respect to Governance or Nominating Committees.
-Select one and delete the other.

-Provision A (combined Governance & Nominating Committee)

 .3 GOVERNANCE Committee -